KrzysiekJ/jekyll-paspagon/README.md

       bucket: your-bucket-name
 ```

 Caveat: “default” values in Jekyll are actually not default values that can be simply overridden.
 Instead they get “deep merged” into post variables.
-If you want to unset a specific nested value in the `formats` hash, set it to `null`.
+If you want to unset a specific nested value inside the `formats` hash, set it to `false`.

 ### Change post template